fahmihui/fahmihui/README.md

 - 👋 Hi, I’m @fahmihui
-- 👀 I’m interested in Data Analytics and Machine Learning.
+- 👀 I’m interested in Data Analytics, Deep Learning & Computer Vision.

 - 📫 How to reach me , you can email me at fahmiadzha@gmail.com